dragonfly-science/dragonfly-website/content/news/2018-11-20-luis-visit/content.md

 ---
-title: Chilean partnership a success
+title: Chilean partnership for albatross risk assessment
 ---
 Luis Adasme, an analyst from the Chilean fisheries research institute IFOP, was hosted by Dragonfly for 5 weeks to create the first seabird risk assessment for Chilean fisheries.